 Here is your bipolar leads which means they have two charges to make a view.
 You can see the right arm has two negative charges, the left arm has a positive and negative, and the left leg has two positives.
 If you put your eye on the positive leads and look towards a negative lead it will show you the view from that direction.
 So if we put our eye on the left arm and look to the right arm, you get lead I which shows the electrical activity from the left side of the heart.
 What about leads II and III?
 Put your eye at the left leg and look towards the negative electrode on the left and right arm.
 You are looking at the heart from the bottom of the inferior part.
 And you see that leads II also lets you look at the electrical activity from the bottom of the heart.

 Now we that we know about the bipolar vectors, lets look at the augmented vectors which is your aVR which means augmented vector right, aVL augmented vector left, and aVF which means augmented vector foot.
 So to find augmented vectors we need to see that they are located on the coroners of our triangle we made with our bipolar leads. aVR is in the right corner, aVL is in the left side of the triangle, and aVF is at the bottom or closest to the foot.
 If we wanted to find the vector for aVR, we need to find the two electrodes that put it in the middle which is the LA and LL.
+Each of these leads are found by having one positive reference point.
 Go right down the middle between them and put an arrow from the middle point on the line and go up to the upper right of the triangle.
 That is your vector for aVR.
 It views the heart from the upper right side of the heart.

 We can do this with aVF and aVL as well.